alan-turing-institute/data-safe-haven/processes/provider-overview.md

 The pseudonymisation process itself, if carried out in the Turing, should take place in a Tier 3 Environment.

-A typical model for a Project will be to instantiate both Tier 2 and Tier 3 Environments, with pseudonymised or synthetic data generated in the Tier 3 Environment and then transferred to the Tier 2 Environment.
+A typical model for a project will be to instantiate both Tier 2 and Tier 3 Environments, with pseudonymised or synthetic data generated in the Tier 3 Environment and then transferred to the Tier 2 Environment.

 Tier 2 Environments are also used to handle, combine or generate information which is confidential, but not, in commercial or national security terms, sensitive.
 Tier 2 corresponds to the government OFFICIAL classification.
 This includes commercial-in-confidence datasets or intellectual property where the consequences of legal or financial consequences from disclosure are low.

-At Tier 2 and above, reclassification of the results of the Project for publication must be run following a careful process.
+At Tier 2 and above, reclassification of the results of the project for publication must be run following a careful process.
 Derived information must otherwise be maintained as confidential.

 At Tier 2, the most significant risks are "workaround breach" and the risk of  mistakenly believing data is robustly pseudonymised, when in fact re-identification might be possible.